Sofacosta/Giphy-API/README.md

 * Clone the project with $ git clone LINK TO GITHUB
 * Recreate this project's environment with $ npm install
 * Create a file to store variables you want to keep secret $ touch .env
 * Create production environment with terminal command $ npm run build
+* Create a key and save it in .env so you can run this project.

 ## Known Bugs